scopplestone/testing/docs/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

 where the interpolation type `PIC-Interpolation-Type = particle_position` is required and currently the only option.
 For deposition, a polynomial shape function with the exponent `PIC-shapefunction-alpha` of the type `PIC-Deposition-Type = shape_function_adaptive` is selected.
 The dimension `PIC-shapefunction-dimension`, here 1D and direction `PIC-shapefunction-direction`, are selected specifically for the one-dimensional setup that is simulated here.
-The different available deposition types are described in more detail in Section \ref{sec:pic_deposition}.
+The different available deposition types are described in more detail in
+Section {ref}`sec:PIC-deposition`.

 ### Particle solver